krish4uu/krish4uu/README.md

 <br>

-Hi, I'm [Kashyap Prajapati](http://www.kashyapprajapati.com/), recently completed master's at the University of Windsor, ON, Canada and I am also a web developer 👨🏻‍💻.
+Hi, [Kashyap Prajapati](http://www.kashyapprajapati.com/) this side, recently completed master's at the University of Windsor, ON, Canada and a web developer 👨🏻‍💻.
 I am Looking for full time Front-end or Full-stack developer opportunities in Canada.
 If you have any exciting projects and need extra hands, happy to collaborate 🤝.
 <br>
  - 📤 &nbsp; Wanna a talk: [prajapatikashyap97@gmail.com](mailto:prajapatikashyap97@gmail.com)
  - 🖥️ &nbsp;  Portfolio: [kashyapprajapati.com](https://www.kashyapprajapati.com)